jjmu15/monsters/readme.md

 # Laravel Monsters

+Before simulating the world, please run `composer install` to set up required dependencies.

+Once installed, run the `php artisan monsters` command in your command line at the project root.
+You will then be prompted to enter the number of monsters.

 You are given a map containing the names of cities in the non-existent world of X.  The map is in a file, with one city per line.
 The city name is first, followed by 1-4 directions (north, south, east, or